A Super-Resolution Framework for Tensor Decomposition: Conclusion

 \section{Conclusion}

-By explicitly constructing a dual certificate, we derive conditions for a tensor decomposition to achieve the tensor nuclear norm.
-This implies that the infinite dimensional measure optimization, which defines the tensor nuclear norm, is able to recover the decomposition under an incoherent condition and two other mild conditions.
-Computational methods based on low-rank factorization and Sum-of-Squares relaxations are used to solve the measure optimization.
-Numerical experiments show that the nonlinear programming approach has superior performance.
-Future work will analyze the observed good performance of the nonlinear programming formulation.
+By explicitly constructing a dual certificate, we derive similar incoherence conditions (as the separation conditions in super-resolution problem) for a tensor decomposition to achieve the tensor nuclear norm.
+This implies that the infinite dimensional total mass minimization can globally identify those decompositions satisfying the developed incoherence conditions.
+Computational method based on Burer-Monteiro factorization approach is used to solve the measure optimization.
+Numerical experiments show that the Burer-Monteiro factorization approach achieves amazingly superior performance.
+Future work will analyze the nonconvex landscape of the Burer-Monteiro factorization approach.